marijnh/Eloquent-JavaScript/05_higher_order.md

 Write a higher-order function `loop` that provides something like a `for` loop statement.
 It takes a value, a test function, an update function, and a body function.
-Each iteration, it first runs the test function on the current loop value, and stops if that returns false.
+Each iteration, it first runs the test function on the current loop value and stops if that returns false.
 Then it calls the body function, giving it the current value.
-And finally, it calls the update function to create a new value, and starts from the beginning.
+And finally, it calls the update function to create a new value and starts from the beginning.

 When defining the function, you can use a regular loop to do the